 👉 Click here for instructions and resources to get started with EMode Photonix.

-Evaluation will be based on an oral exam and a written report, centered on a design study you will develop, incorporating photonic integrated circuits.
+Assessment is based on an oral exam and a written report centered on a design study incorporating photonic integrated circuits.

-For those that would like to attend the exam, please send your abstract and report to Nick Volet by email before the above deadlines.
+Students wishing to be examined this semester must submit their abstract and report to Nick Volet by email before the above deadlines.

 Slides and other files are available at this SharePoint site.